sbarre/eloquent-versioned/README.md

 #### Methods for moving through a model's versions

-If you want to navigate through a model's versions:
+If you want to navigate through all of model's versions, in a linked-list manner:

 ```php
 $current = Project::find(1);